tramiNGY/holbertonschool-hbnb/part1/README.md

 ### API Endpoints

 The API Endpoints define the communication interfaces between the frontend and the backend.
-These endpoints are responsible for handling HTTP requests, performing required logic through the Facade in the Business Logic Layer, and returning responses to the UI.
+These endpoints are responsible for handling requests, performing required logic through the Facade in the Business Logic Layer, and returning responses to the UI.

 ### User Interface

-The User Interface is the visible and interactive component of the application, it is responsible for capturing user input, displaying system responses.
+The User Interface (UI) is the visible and interactive component of the application, it is responsible for capturing user input, displaying system responses.

 ## Business Logic Layer (Middle Layer)

 This layer acts as an intermediary between the Presentation Layer and the Persistence Layer, ensuring that business operations are executed.
 Business Logic Layer is responsible for enforcing business rules, managing transactions, and coordinating interactions between different components.
+It contains the core business logic and the models that represent the entities of the system.

 ### User

-Handles user-related operations such as registration, authentication, profile updates, and role assignments, as well as security policies, including password encryptionand and role-based access control
+Handles user-related operations such as registration, authentication, profile updates, and role assignments, as well as security policies, including password encryption and role-based access control.

 ### Place

-This class manages entities related to locations, properties, or businesses.
-Handles Create, Read, Update, Delete operations for places
+This class manages entities related to locations, properties or businesses.
+They are associated with the user who created them (owner) and can have a list of amenities.
+Handles Create, Read, Update, Delete operations for places.

 ### Review

 Processes and validates user-generated reviews and ratings.
+Each review is associated with a specific place and user.
+Reviews can be created, deleted and listed by place.

 ### Amenity

-Manages additional features or services associated with places.
+Amenity handles all equipments available through all the places.
+Each has a name and description, can be created, updated, deleted and listed.